matt-dray/nctl-teaching-schools/README.md

 > Crosstalk is an add-on to the [htmlwidgets](http://www.htmlwidgets.org/) package.
 It extends htmlwidgets with a set of classes, functions, and conventions for implementing cross-widget interactions (currently, linked brushing and filtering).

-You can select, filter, search or brush points in the map and the table.
 Selections in one htmlwidget will update the other htmlwidget.
-This behaviour allows for creation of simple tools that can be shared as HTML without the need for [Shiny](https://shiny.rstudio.com/) and a hosting service.
+This behaviour allows for creation of simple tools that can be shared as HTML without the need for Shiny and a hosting service.

 ## Data